Galaxies in X-ray Selected Clusters and Groups in Dark Energy Survey Data II: Hierarchical Bayesian Modeling of the Red-Sequence Galaxy Luminosity Function: Discussion and Summary

-If there is redshift evolution in the faint-end slope of the red sequence galaxies, we can explain it through formation times and growth histories of galaxies.
+If there is redshift evolution in the faint-end slope of the red sequence galaxies, we can explain it through the formation times and growth histories of galaxies.
 For instance, bright and faint cluster red sequence galaxies may have different formation times.
 It is possible that fainter galaxies are quenched during, rather than before, the cluster infall process.
 Hence the fraction of faint red sequence galaxies gradually increase with time.
 Astrophysical processes that slowly shut down galaxy star formation activities, e.g., strangulation (sometimes called starvation) \citep{1980ApJ...237..692L, 2000MNRAS.318..703B, 2000ApJ...540..113B, 2015Natur.521..192P} and hence gradually increase the fraction of faint red sequence galaxies, will be preferred over more rapid processes such as ram pressure stripping \citep{1972ApJ...176....1G, 2000Sci...288.1617Q}.
 Combining the observational constraints on the evolution of the faint-end slope together with the cluster accretion history in simulations should help us place good constraints on the formation and transition times of cluster red sequence galaxies \citep{2009MNRAS.400..937M}.

 In summary, we constrain the relation between RSLF amplitudes and cluster masses, and the correlation improves the estimation of cluster masses.
 We find a hint that the Schechter function faint-end slope becomes less negative for clusters at higher redshifts, indicating a rising abundance of faint red sequence galaxies with time.
 The redshift evolution of RSLF parameters may also impact the accuracy of optical cluster cosmology analyses.
+These results are acquired with a hierarchical Bayesian method, which has the advantage of disentangling simultaneous RSLF dependence on cluster mass and redshift despite the small size of the sample.
+The significance of the results would have been easily underlooked by a stacking method, which is also tested in this paper.